viceduong/Noti5/README.md

 3. **Wait for build:**
    - Go to your repository's "Actions" tab
    - The build will start automatically
-   - Download `NotifyFilter.tipa` from the artifacts when complete
+   - Download `Noti5.tipa` from the artifacts when complete

 4. **Install via TrollStore:**
    - Transfer `.tipa` to your iPhone